equivalent/scrapbook2/archive/blogs/2016-09-rails-association-relation-arel-magic.md

-So this way we can test multiple scenarios with our data and if you are still concern of the speed of test, we are implementing the [RSpec tag](https://www.relishapp.com/rspec/rspec-core/v/2-4/docs/command-line/tag-option)
+So this way we can test multiple scenarios with our data and if you are still concern about the speed of test, we are implementing the [RSpec tag](https://www.relishapp.com/rspec/rspec-core/v/2-4/docs/command-line/tag-option)
 `slow_test` so therefore we can configure our CI to run slow test at the
 end: